 This post contains sponsored links.
 Please read full disclosure if you would like additional details.

 Go Greek in Tarpon Springs, FL

-We chose to spend our nights in Tarpon Springs on a houseboat.
+Unless you get seasick, we recommend spending the night on a houseboat.
 We rented ours for a reasonable price through Homeaway which has since merged with VRBO, but Airbnb also has boats for rent.
 The first night we sipped wine on the upper deck while listening to live bands playing at Miss Vicki’s on the River.
-The second night we walked over to Miss Vicki’s and shared a few drinks with locals and ate some appetizers.
+Then the second night we walked over to Miss Vicki’s and shared a few drinks with locals and ate some appetizers.

 The next day we headed out to the beach.
 We chose Sunset Beach for its’ seclusion.
-I went paddle boarding while my husband lounged on the beach.
+I brought my paddle board, so I spent the day in the water while my husband lounged on the beach.
 However, if you prefer renting paddle boats or kayaks, nearby Fred Howard Park is for you.

 If you enjoy a relaxing getaway with less traditional lodgings, this is for you.
 This is also a great trip if you enjoy meeting locals and immersing yourself in local culture.

 You can find more romantic ideas here.

 Also, check out these links for some ideas on what to bring on your romantic weekend…